isomerpages/astar-nrp/_industry/02-projpartners.md

 ---
 title: Project Partners
-permalink: /industry/projpart/
+permalink: /industry/projparts/
 ---
 Visit the [partners](/who-we-are/partners) page to see our partners from the public sector!!

-{% include projparts.html projparts=site.data.projparts %}
+{% include partners.html partners=site.data.industry %}